santiment/google-spreadsheet-addon/README.md

 ### Queries

 They can be found in the ``src/api/queries`` folder.
 All the queries, sent to the API can be seen here.
-A quick note here, the getMetric query is more dynamic.

 ### Functions